nesfit/domainradar-infra/README.md

 This repository contains a Docker Compose setup for a complete DomainRadar testing environment.
 It includes a Kafka cluster using encrypted communication, the prefilter, the pipeline components (collectors, extractor, classifier), a PostgreSQL database, a MongoDB database, Kafka Connect configured to push data to them, and a web UI.

-Three Compose files are included.
-The default [*docker-compose-yml*](./docker-compose.yml) file provides a single-broker setup, while [*cluster.docker-compose.yml*](./cluster.docker-compose.yml) provides a two-brokers setup.
-The database services are defined in a separate Dockerfile, [*db.docker-compose.yml*](./db.docker-compose.yml).
+Two Compose files are included.
+The default [*compose.yml*](./compose.yml) file provides the databases and a single-broker Kafka setup., [*compose.cluster-override.yml*](./compose.cluster-override.yml) provides an override that adds another Kafka broker.

 ## Exposed ports and services